enginmanap/limonEngine-docs/docs/UsingTheEditor.rst

 *Position* holds a precise drag and a crude slider, each a single three-component control.
 The precise drag is a fine-tune window of plus or minus 5 units around wherever the crude slider was last left, so set the rough position with the slider first, then refine with the drag.
 If the light is attached to another object, this group edits the local offset instead and shows the resulting world position as read-only text above it.

-*Light* holds the three properties that decide what the light is:
+*Light* holds the properties that decide what the light is:

 .. list-table::
    :header-rows: 1